All articles

 There is no universally "best" app.
 A short rule of thumb:

-- You want Australian-first, low-effort everyday logging with a generous free tier, caregiver sharing, offline-capable use and CSV export → BabyLog.
+• You want low-effort everyday logging made for parenting in Australia, with a free tier covering all 12 activity types, caregiver sharing, offline-capable use and CSV exportBabyLog (full feature list).

 Whichever app you pick, the most important thing is that the logging effort is small enough that you actually keep using it.